kubernetes/website/content/en/blog/_posts/2018-08-03-make-kubernetes-production-grade-anywhere.md

 ## Security

 Every Kubernetes cluster has a cluster root Certificate Authority (CA).
-Master, Kubelet, and Kubectl certs need to be generated and installed.
+The Controller Manager, API Server, Scheduler, kubelet client, kube-proxy and administrator certificates need to be generated and installed.
 If you use an install tool or a distribution this may be handled for you.
 A manual process is described [here](https://github.com/kelseyhightower/kubernetes-the-hard-way/blob/master/docs/04-certificate-authority.md).
 You should be prepared to reinstall certificates in the event of node replacements or expansions.

 As Kubernetes is entirely API driven, controlling and limiting who can access the cluster and what actions they are allowed to perform is essential.
 Encryption and authentication options are addressed in this [documentation](https://kubernetes.io/docs/tasks/administer-cluster/securing-a-cluster/).